Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Snapshots are automatically copied to all regions

 **Explanation:**
-"Snapshots are incremental after the first full snapshot" is correct.
+Snapshots are incremental after the first full snapshot is correct.
 After the initial full snapshot, subsequent snapshots store only changed blocks, making them incremental and more storage-efficient.
-"Each snapshot always duplicates the entire volume data" is incorrect.
+Each snapshot always duplicates the entire volume data is incorrect.
 Only the first snapshot is effectively a full copy; subsequent snapshots record changed blocks relative to prior snapshots.
-"Snapshots cannot be used to create new volumes" is incorrect.
+Snapshots cannot be used to create new volumes is incorrect.
 Snapshots are commonly used to create new EBS volumes in the same region (and can be copied to other regions first).
-"Snapshots are automatically copied to all regions" is incorrect.
+Snapshots are automatically copied to all regions is incorrect.
 Snapshots remain in the region where created unless you explicitly copy them to other regions.

 ---